isomerpages/tp-studentservices/index.md

 image: /images/SSD_Banner05.png
 permalink: /
 notification: "APPLICATION FOR STATEMENT OF EXAMINATION RESULTS AND TRANSCRIPTS:
-  Please submit your applications online and follow the instructions to COMPLETE YOUR PAYMENT.
+  Please submit your applications online and COMPLETE YOUR PAYMENT.
 Kindly wait for the confirmation email before proceeding to Student Services for collection. "
 sections:
   - hero:
       background: /images/SSD_Banner04.png